hearbenchmark/hear-preprocess/README.md

 libsox-fmt-ffmpeg or [installing from source](https://github.com/neuralaudio/hear-eval-kit/issues/156#issuecomment-893151305).

-When using 'mode --default', this will take about several hours for the open tasks.
-150 GB free disk space is required while processing.
-Final output is 11 GB.

-mode --all (speech_commands full and nsynth 50h), on n1-standard-8,
-16.5 hours.
-560GB working disk, including final output.
-Final output 138GB.

 These Luigi pipelines are used to preprocess the evaluation tasks into a common format for downstream evaluation.